Keyfactor/entrust-ecs-caplugin/README.md

         * **AuthUsername** - Username for the gateway to authenticate with Entrust
         * **AuthPassword** - Password for the account used to authenticate with Entrust
         * **ClientCertificate** - The client certificate information used to authenticate with Entrust (if configured to use certificate authentication).
-This can be either a Windows cert store location and thumbprint, or a PFX file and password.
+This can be either a Windows cert store name and location (e.g. 'My' and 'LocalMachine' for the Local Computer personal cert store) and thumbprint, or a PFX file and password.
         * **Name** - The default requester name
         * **Email** - The default requester email address
         * **PhoneNumber** - The default requester phone number